Elkton Prepares to Honor Its Roots For Its 225th Anniverary

 Let You Fingers Do The Walking Through The Phone Book When Doing Research

-Since most people looking up a telephone number these days go directly to the mass media of the 21st century Google or some other search engine, these once essential directories are in danger of becoming a fading memory.
+Since most people looking up a number these days go directly to the mass media of the 21st century, Google, or some other search engine, the once essential phone book is in danger of becoming a fading memory.
 Verizon is eliminating routine delivery of white pages, although printing of yellow pages will continue.
-We will grant Verizon that these handy information sources are quickly becoming obsolete for modern day usage, as it’s been a long time since we paged through the pages.
-But they were once essential, the annual publications having recurring daily use and kept in a readily accessible place.
-The telephone directories were published for over 100 years in the mid-Atlantic, according to Verizon spokesperson Stephanie Hodge.
-“From the very beginning someone always wanted to advertise in them.”
-The early ones were thin affairs but they spoke volumes about what was happening in every community.
+We will grant Verizon that these handy information sources are quickly becoming obsolete for modern-day usage, as it’s been a long time since we paged through the pages of the phone book.

 Early in 1900, as the Diamond State Phone Company was busy installing instruments in Elkton, it published the first list of subscribers in Cecil County.
 It was a simple register of individuals who were on the network.
-Most were clustered in Elkton (70) and North East (12), but there were “talking machines” in Childs, Bay View, Providence, Singerly, and Chesapeake City
+Most were clustered in Elkton (70) and North East (12), but there were “talking machines” in Childs, Bay View, Providence, Singerly, and Chesapeake City.

 With each passing year the content grew.
 By 1908, as the Delmarva Peninsula was becoming a “network of wires” and the instrument was coming more and more into general use, the Cecil Farmers Telephone Company in Rising Sun issued an eight page publication.
 By 1945, the Chesapeake and Potomac publication contained 48 pages and included yellow pages with headings that are recognizable today.